FreeProving/free-compiler/README.md

  - `./.github`

-   This directory contains GitHub related files such as issue and pull request templates as well as the configuration of the [CI pipeline](#the-ci-pipeline).
+   This directory contains GitHub related files such as issue and pull request templates as well as the configuration of the [CI pipeline][guidelines/CONTRIBUTING#the-ci-pipeline].

  - `./base`